sisatech/vorteil-documentation/doc/apps/vcfg/system/README.md

 ```

 The dns field defines the list of DNS servers the kernel should use to resolve
 domain names.
 Each entry in the list must be a valid IPv4 address.
+If the virtual
+machine is using DHCP and DNS servers are not specified, the VM uses DNS servers
+provided by the DHCP server.

 ### hostname